 The Adjutant General”

 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
-From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known at Camp Pangatian.
+From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known as Camp Pangatian.

+The POWs were sent out on work details to cut wood for the POW kitchens.
+Other POWs worked in rice paddies.
+Each morning, as the POWs stood at attention and roll call was taken, the Japanese guards hit them across their heads.
+While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
+Another detail was sent out to work at Cabanatuan Airfield which had been the home of a Philippine Army Air Corps unit known as Maniquis Airfield.
+The Japanese had the POWs build runways and revetments.
+Other POWs worked in rice paddies.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

+During June, the first cases of diphtheria appeared in the camp, and by July, it had spread throughout the camp.
+It is known that he was admitted to the camp hospital and assigned to Barracks 1 on June 22, 1942, suffering from malaria and dysentery.
 According to medical records, Cpl.
-Martin W. Camfferman died of dysentery and malaria on July 27, 1942, at Cabanatuan POW Camp, at approximately 10:00 A.M., and was buried in Plot 2, Row 0, Grave 225, in the camp cemetery with five other POWs.
+Martin W. Camfferman died of dysentery and malaria on July 27, 1942, at Cabanatuan POW Camp, at approximately 10:00 A.M., and was the 1,216 POW to die in the camp.
+He had no possessions.
+He was buried in Plot 2, Row 0, Grave 225, in the camp cemetery with five other POWs.

 His wife received a second message from the War Department at this time.